JoeSchmuck/Multi-Report/README.md

 1) Easier to maintain.
 2) Run standalone without Multi-Report.
 3) Schedules both Short and Long tests to be accomplished Daily, Weekly, and/or Monthly.
-4) Can schedule over 1000 drives to be tested.
+4) Can schedule over 1000 drives to be tested (OMG!).
-5) Can test ONLY Nvme while TrueNAS is not able to schedule NVMe SMART tests in the GUI.
+5) Able to test ONLY Nvme while TrueNAS is not able to schedule NVMe SMART tests in the GUI.
-6)